-To graduate from Lindsey Wilson College, students must meet all general education and major requirements specified in the catalog in effect when they entered the College or all requirements specified by a catalog published in a subsequent year.
-Students who obtain a leave of absence for up to two semesters may complete their major requirements with the catalog in place when they declared their major.
-Students who do not receive a leave of absence and do not attend Lindsey Wilson College full-time for more than two semesters must meet the general education and major requirements in place at the time they re-enroll.
+To graduate from Lindsey Wilson College, students must meet all general education and major requirements specified in the catalog in effect when they entered the college or all requirements specified by a catalog published in a subsequent year.
+If a student leaves the college for a calendar year or longer, s/he must satisfy all graduation requirements in effect in the catalog year when the student returns or in a subsequent year.
+Students who obtain a Leave of Absence (up to two semesters for A.P.
+White Campus in Columbia students and three semesters for CES, community campus, and online students) may complete the general education and major requirements with the catalog in place at the time the Leave of Absence was granted.